GerritCodeReview/summit_2021/speakers.md

 and development of various tools and plugins for Gerrit, such as DevOps analytics, multi-site and chronicle-map.
 Recently, he zeroed in on the integration of Gerrit with the cloud.

+### Martin Fick - Qualcomm (#mfick)

+Martin made his first Gerrit contribution back in June 2010 and just over a year later became one of the first two maintainers added to the project (Saša Živkov being the other).
+Since then he's continued to improve Gerrit workflows, plugin extendability, reliability, and performance.
+He especially focuses on multi-primary functionality and compatibility.

+### Kaushik Lingarkar - Qualcomm (#kaushikl)

+Kaushik joined Qualcomm over 12 years ago and has had a variety of roles, often related to Gerrit or workflows using Gerrit.
+He made his first Gerrit contribution in 2013 and has made many more in 2020 and 2021 as a full-time member of the Qualcomm Gerrit team.
+His major focus over the past year has been improving the performance of upgrading a very large 2.7 fork Gerrit site to vanilla 3.4+.

+### Adithya Chakilam - Qualcomm (#achakila)

+Adithya joined the Qualcomm Gerrit team in June 2020 and quickly started contributing changes.
+So far he's explored the replication plugin, 2.16 and earlier schema migrations, plugin provided change query attributes, JGit, and offline reindexing.